pfrank13/java-serverless/README.md

 ./gradlew clean build
 ```

-Native image (Required more than the default 2GB of memory for me to build)
+Native image (Required more than the default 2GB of memory for Docker on macOS for me to build)
 ```shell
 ./gradlew clean shadowJar && ./docker-build.sh`
 ```